-It’s penguin Mischa, Viktor’s adopted pet, who, alongside a New Year’s looting and murder near friend Sergey’s dacha and an enterprising expedition to Antarctica advertised on an old black-and-white, that place Death and the Penguin in this foreshortened context.
+It’s penguin Mischa, Viktor’s adopted pet, who, alongside a New Year’s looting, a murder outside friend Sergey’s dacha and an enterprising expedition to Antarctica (advertised on an old black-and-white), that places Death and the Penguin in this foreshortened context.

 Kurkov may write of post-Soviet Ukraine, but his emphasis on every means justified and always having an eye out for escape feel reminiscent of the Soviet way of doing things; and his penguin stand-in, coupled with a dip into far-searching discovery, bring to mind Laika and Sputnik II.
 Kurkov, it seems, wanted his readers to feel his country’s past and its bondage to Moscow as if these were its present.